Wyshynski's Weekly Reader: Brian Boyle's tearful triumph

 It has not exactly been the happiest of times for the Chicago Blackhawks.

-The Hawks are 7-7-2, having lost two consecutive games.
-That record is a tribute to the stellar start by Corey Crawford (.942 save percentage).
-Otherwise, Chicago has been a bit of a mess -- including a 2.75 goals-per-game average, which is 20th in the NHL and which drops even further if you eliminate their 10-goal burst against the Pittsburgh Penguins on opening night.
+The Hawks are 7-7-2, having lost two straight.
+That record is a tribute to the stellar start by goaltender Corey Crawford (.942 save percentage).
+Otherwise, Chicago has been a bit of a mess -- including a 2.75 goals-per-game mark, which is 20th in the NHL and drops even farther if you eliminate the 10-goal burst against the Pittsburgh Penguins on opening night.

 Brandon Saad has one point in 10 games.
-Jonathan Toews has a goal and an assist in his last seven.
-Patrick Kane has two assists in his last six games.
+Jonathan Toews has a goal and an assist in his past seven.
+Patrick Kane has two assists in his past six games.

-As John Dietz notes in his autopsy on the Blackhawks' offense, there are problems throughout this lineup, but few solutions.
-Heck, the Blackhawks even reunited a line of Patrick Sharp, Toews and Kane, which a few years ago would have been among the best in hockey.
+As John Dietz notes in his autopsy of the Blackhawks' offense, there are problems throughout this lineup but few solutions.
+Heck, the Blackhawks even reunited Patrick Sharp, Toews and Kane on a line that a few years ago would have been among the best in hockey.
 That reunion lasted an entire period against the Flyers on Thursday night.

-Things are bad enough internally.
-Externally, the organization was being bemoaned by fans for apparently getting yet another outdoor game, as the Chief reported that the long-gestating Winter Classic game at Notre Dame will feature the Blackhawks and the Boston Bruins.
+Things are bad enough internally, and externally, fans bemoaned the organization for apparently getting yet another outdoor game.
+The Chief reported that the long-gestating Winter Classic game at Notre Dame in 2019 will feature the Blackhawks and the Boston Bruins.
 It would be Chicago's sixth NHL outdoor game.

 Mary Clarke says enough is enough with these Blackhawks: "Yes, outdoor hockey in one of the most historic sports venues in the world.
 And the NHL doesn't need the Blackhawks to do it."